tytydraco/yessleep/out/A_God_In_The_Woods_Woodpecker_Finale.md

 I can see so clearly what I must do to save God's vision, to save my son.
 I believe and I repent.
 God’s voice booms in my head.
 Beckoning me to do what’s right.
 I know it must be done, God has shown me so.
 I fill with purpose and love.
 I know how to fulfil my repentance.
 Eternal bliss, my son’s eternal happiness.
 It will follow.
 As surely as dawn after night.

-I step right up next to the patch of peeled bark.
+I step right up next to the patch of peeled bark on the tree.
 I can see the sturdy hard wood transporting the nutrients of the earth, channeling them into the air for all of us to inhale.
 I feel fearless.

 I lean back my head, and spring my cranium forward into the solid vessel.
 My skin acting as an elastic dampener on the collision between the two solid objects, giving of a muted thump.
-The collision sends my head back in a direction I didn't expect.
-I stumble, I feel a warmness radiating through my body.
-Regaining my balance, I see God's promised future.
-I ready myself for a second blow, a second chance at redemption.
+I stumble.
+I feel a soothing warmth spread through my body.
+Regaining my balance, I see visions of the future God has promised.
+Reinvigorated I ready myself for a second blow, a second chance at redemption.
 I lean back, and with a power I have never before mustered, my mass lunges forward.
 A soft thump, and a squelching.
 I pull back slowly; the adhesive soft tissue being pulled from the oak, where it and I collided.
 I feel warmer still, the vision becomes clearer, happiness flows through me.
 I stretch out my arms, and grab gods vessel.
 Once more I lean back my head, my arms help my soul seek completion, my entire body moving with one conviction.
 A harder thump, my forehead becomes divided, the sounds of the forest seize.
 Only my heart is audible.
 Leaning back parts of me now lingers in the timber.
 Heavenly bliss assaults my wavering mind.
-I will bring the plan to fruition.
+I will bring God's plan to fruition.
 And as a last fleeting thought I say onto God.

 “Take control”